Arnold Schoenberg: Death

-Schoenberg's superstitious nature may have triggered his death.
+Schoenberg's superstitious nature may have contributed to his death.
 The composer had triskaidekaphobia, and according to friend Katia Mann, he feared he would die during a year that was a multiple of 13.
 This possibly began in 1908 with the composition of the thirteenth song of the song cycle Das Buch der Hängenden Gärten Op.
 15. He dreaded his sixty-fifth birthday in 1939 so much that a friend asked the composer and astrologer Dane Rudhyar to prepare Schoenberg's horoscope.
 Rudhyar did this and told Schoenberg that the year was dangerous, but not fatal.

 But in 1950, on his 76th birthday, an astrologer wrote Schoenberg a note warning him that the year was a critical one: 7 + 6 = 13.
 This stunned and depressed the composer, for up to that point he had only been wary of multiples of 13 and never considered adding the digits of his age.
 He died on Friday, 13 July 1951, shortly before midnight.
 Schoenberg had stayed in bed all day, sick, anxious, and depressed.
 His wife Gertrud reported in a telegram to her sister-in-law Ottilie the next day that Arnold died at 11:45 pm, 15 minutes before midnight.
 In a letter to Ottilie dated 4 August 1951, Gertrud explained, "About a quarter to twelve I looked at the clock and said to myself: another quarter of an hour and then the worst is over.
 Then the doctor called me.
 Arnold's throat rattled twice, his heart gave a powerful beat and that was the end".

+Burial and estate

+After her husband's death in 1951, his wife Gertrud founded Belmont Music Publishers, devoted to the publication of his works.
+Winfried Zillig prepared the unfinished Die Jakobsleiter for performance at her request.
+Schoenberg had also been unable to complete his opera Moses und Aron (1932/33), which was one of the first works of its genre written completely using dodecaphonic composition.